harrisjose/blog/src/pages/cache-dedupe-api/index.md

 ## De-duplicating requests

-A simple optimization we can add is de-duplicating requests by storing the promise from our queryFn.
+A simple optimization we can add is de-duplicating requests by storing the promise from our **_queryFn_**.
 Now, when the same request is made again, we can just return the existing promise.
 This promise is removed once it resolves.

 ```javascript
 class Cache {